The MOTION study

 The study is suitable for people who:

-Are aged 40 – 80 years old
+• Are aged 40 – 80 years old

-Have experienced moderate to severe pain from osteoarthritis in only one of their knees for 6 months or longer
+• Have experienced moderate to severe pain from osteoarthritis in only one of their knees for 6 months or longer

 The MOTION study FAQs

-This study will consist of 3 parts:
+• This study consists of 3 parts:

 1. Screening: You will undergo some initial assessments to see if the study is suitable for you.
 Depending on individual participant circumstances this may include 1 or 2 visits to finish all the assessments.
 This Screening period may last for up to 28 days.